ramanathanlab/pdfwf/README.md

 python -m pdfwf.convert --pdf-dir /lus/eagle/projects/argonne_tpc/hippekp/small-pdf-set --out-dir ../small-pdf-text --run-dir ../parsl --num-nodes 2 --queue debug --walltime 01:00:00 --account [ACCOUNT]
 ```

+#### Non-Conda Env
-*Note, if you are not using conda, these instructions will establish the local.env file*
+If you are not using conda, these instructions will establish the local.env file
 ```
 # replace the path below with the path to your environment/where you install tesseract
 find /home/hippekp/CVD-Mol_AI/hippekp/conda/envs/marker-wf/ -name tessdata